SEOdotext/wpcontentai/docs/onboarding.md

 OK.
 Let's edit the flow a bit for the user signup

+Get the url
+1. get-sitemap-pages: Lists 200 pages
+(Alternatively: crawl-website-pages)
+2. suggest-key-content: suggest 4-5 pages
+3. Language
+4. scrape-content: Reads the 4-5 pages
+5. generate-post-ideas: Shows the post suggested based on digests, list of pages etc. (Wait for 1,2,3,4)

+Make sure to add the console logs to all functions
+USE NO MOCK DATA!!!

 Every part of the onboarding flow get's handled in localhost until auth, at auth where we create a user, we transfer the data (all data from the onboarding)
 Ignore the onboarding table, we handle things in the frontend.